 More expensive than sofa-size options

-If you're working with limited square footage, you might consider this clever convertible chair from Wayfair.
+If you're working with limited square footage, consider this clever convertible chair from Wayfair.
 The Clarissa has a solid wood frame, tear-resistant upholstery, and foam-filled cushions with sinuous springs, resulting in a nice-looking chair that secretly functions as a bed.
 Whether configured as a chair or unfolded into a bed, you and your guests will be comfy and supported.